EBIBioSamples/read_docs/docs/FAQ/FAQ.rst

 BioSample accessions always begin with ``SAM``.
 The next letter is either ``E`` (EMBL-EBI), ``N`` (NCBI), or ``D`` (DDBJ).
-After that, there may be an ``A`` (Assay sample) or a ``G`` (Group of samples).
+After that, there may be an ``A`` (Assay sample).
 Finally there is a numeric component that may or may not be zero-padded.

 Why are some BioSamples linked to RRIDs?
 ----------------------------------------

-The Resource Identification (RRID) Initiative collaborates with BioSamples to identify pancreatic islets used by researchers in the Integrated Islet Distribution Program (IIDP).
+The Resource Identification (RRID) Initiative collaborates with BioSamples to identify pancreatic islets used by researchers in the `Integrated Islet Distribution Program (IIDP) <https://iidp.coh.org/>`_.
 BioSamples participates in a limited capacity so IIDP samples can be identified as RRIDs.
-See the `blog post <https://scicrunch.org/resources/about/resource-reporting#>`_ and `RRID FAQs <https://scicrunch.org/resources/faq>`_ for details.
+See the `RRID website <https://rrid.site/>`_ for details.

 What is the Bioschemas export?
 ------------------------------

 Bioschemas is an extension of schema.org for consistently structured information on websites and services.
-The BioSamples team leads the Bioschemas samples specification and adds Bioschemas export (JSON-LD) to all sample pages—see an example `here <https://www.ebi.ac.uk/biosamples/samples/>`_.
+The BioSamples team leads the Bioschemas samples specification and adds Bioschemas export (JSON-LD) to all sample pages—see an example `here <https://www.ebi.ac.uk/biosamples/samples/SAMEA1243676>`_.
-BioSamples also embeds other Bioschemas entities in the HTML source—for example, the `DataCatalog entity <https://www.ebi.ac.uk/biosamples/docs>`_ and the `DataSet entity <https://www.ebi.ac.uk/biosamples/>`_.
+BioSamples also embeds other Bioschemas entities in the HTML source—for example, the `DataCatalog entity <https://bioschemas.org/profiles/DataCatalog/0.3-RELEASE-2019_07_01>`_ and the `DataSet entity <https://bioschemas.org/profiles/Dataset/1.0-RELEASE>`_.

 How can I stay informed about BioSamples?
 -----------------------------------------